Updated Jan 24, 2026

 Google Sheets excels at managing data, but sharing that data through cramped cells and endless scrolling frustrates teams and clients alike.
 The solution?
 Turning your spreadsheet into a polished, functional app without writing code.

 One standout approach is using Adalo's Google Sheets integration to transform your spreadsheet into a true database-driven application.
-Adalo is a no-code app builder for database-driven web, iOS, and Android apps published to the Apple App Store and Google Play Store.
+Adalo is a no-code app builder for database-driven web apps and native iOS and Android apps—one version across all three platforms, published to the Apple App Store and Google Play.
 This means you can connect your Sheet, design a custom interface, and publish natively across platforms—reaching massive audiences through the app stores while keeping your data perfectly synced.

 Below, you'll find the top app builders that work with Google Sheets in 2026, with options for launching fast, maximizing reach through app store distribution, and engaging users with features like push notifications.